 - Juniors (since 2016):

-- Playing Success: winning 40-50% of games (up from 30%); most teams now entering tier 2 rather than tier 3 divisions
+- Playing success: in 2021 our juniors won just over 50% of games (up from 30%); with most teams now in tier 2 rather than tier 3 divisions

-- Finance: Junior now makes a substantial and fair contribution to club upkeep
+- Finance: Juniors now makes a substantial and fair contribution to club upkeep

-- Producing performance players: 15 boys and 1 girl have played in Kent District, London Schools or Surrey performance programmes
+- Producing performance players: 16 boys and 2 girls have played in Kent District, London Schools or Surrey performance programmes

-- Women’s section has grown to 30+ players in 2022 we expect to run two women’s squads.
-In 2019, our Women’s side won the inaugural Surrey Slam T20 tournament, while also going undefeated in the league to win promotion to Division 1.
+- Women’s section has grown to 30+ players in 2022 we will run two women’s squads.
+In 2019, our Women’s side won the inaugural Surrey Slam T20 tournament, while also going undefeated in the league to win promotion to Division 1 and in 2021, they finished 2nd in Div 1.

-- Men’s playing demand has grown to require seven league sides and most weekends, an additional friendly side.
+- Men’s playing demand has grown to require seven league sides and most Saturdays, an additional eighth friendly side.
 We also formed a new regular midweek T20 team and increased the amount of friendly cricket available.

 - Delivered a full 12 weeks junior training programme, 107 junior games, a summer camp and 140 senior games in 2020, while adhering strictly to ECB Covid-Secure guidelines